mmlawton15/SocialNetworkAPI/README.md

 ## What is this?
 This is my submission for challenge 18 of my bootcamp.
 I was give the assignment to start the backend code for a social media platform that is being developed.
 The users are able to post thoughts, and react to their friends thoughts as well.
 The users also will be able to add or delete friends, add or delete reactions, and add or delete thoughts.

+## Stack?
+Backend:
+- Javascript
+- NoSQL
+- MongoDB
+- Mongoose for mapping MongoDB representations
+- IndexedDB for deploying as PWA
+- Heroku for deploying application

 ## How did I build this?
 I built this using Javascript, Express.js, Node.js, Mongoose, MongoDB and NoSQL.
 I really enjoyed the project overall, even through the complexities of connecting the dots.